inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **Eligibility**

-All patients accross all units
+All patients across all units

 **Classification**